JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.4/Notes.md

 - **d** is the damping factor (start by assuming that it is 0.85).
 The dampening factor is how likely a user is to stop following hyperlinks, or that a website may be accessed directly by url, or how long it will take to get to that webpage.
 - **C(Ti)** is the number of outbound links on page Ti

-Start by assuming the rank of each page is one and then iterate untill they sum to

-**inbound links** - external links pointing to a page
+**inbound links** - external links pointing to a page :point_right: :point_left:

-**outbound links** - links on a page pointing to external pages
+**outbound links** - links on a page pointing to external pages :point_left: :point_right:

+Start by assuming the rank of each page is 1 and then iterate untill they sum to

 ### factors that can affect web page rank
 - domain name
-- quality of inbound links, number of inbound links, domain age, key words, magnitude of updates, keyword density
+- quality of inbound links
+- umber of inbound links
+- domain age
+- key words
+- magnitude of updates
+- keyword density

 ## Server and client side processing